This post is sponsored by Eskimo-3

-In the meantime if you fancy running your own month long trial you can currently get 20% everything at Eskimo3.ie using the code MAMMYBLOG20
+In the meantime if you fancy joining me on the trial you can currently get 20% everything at Eskimo3.ie using the code MAMMYBLOG20

 Eskimo-3 Kids is available in Tutti Frutti and Orange flavour, as well as an Eskimo-3 Kids Chewable DHA+ in orange flavour.
 Eskimo-3 is available in pharmacies nationwide, find more information about the full range of supplements for adults and children over on eskimo3.ie and keep up to date with all their latest news on their social media channels -